-Turn the < initial to select a rating mark, then select [OK].
+Turn the < is > dial to select a rating mark, then select [OK].
 All the images in the specified range will be rated (same rating) at once.

+Rating All Images in a Folder or on a Card

 You can rate all the images in a folder or on a card at once.